Can You Bring Oil Paint on a Plane

 There’s no doubt that acrylic paint is a convenient, all-in-one medium for artists on the go.
 But can you take it with you on a plane?
 The short answer is yes, but there are a few things to keep in mind when packing your acrylics for air travel.

-READ MORE: How to Get Oil Paint to Dry Fast
+READ MORE: How to Thin Oil Paint Without Turpentine

 First of all, check with your airline to see if there are any restrictions on bringing liquids in carry-on luggage.
 Most airlines have a limit of 3.4 ounces (100 milliliters) per container, so you’ll need to plan accordingly.
 If your paint tubes exceed this limit, you’ll need to pack them in checked baggage.